ehlesp/smallab-k8s-pve-guide/G022 - K3s cluster setup 05 ~ Connecting the VM to the NUT server.md

     - `Security Group`: here you must choose a preexisting security group defined at the `Datacenter` level.
 In this case, you only have the one you've created before: `nut_port_accept_in`.

     - `Interface`: this field **only admits the name** (not IPs or MACs) of an existing node network interface, or just being left empty.
-In this case you'll need to put the name of the `vmbr0` bridge, since it's the network device through wich your Proxmox VE host communicates.
+In this case you'll need to put the name of the `vmbr0` bridge, since it's the network device through which your Proxmox VE host communicates.

     - `Enable`: by ticking this on, you enable this rule on the firewall.